10 Testosterone Facts You Can’t Afford Not Knowing

 On the other hand, women in the same study group showed higher testosterone levels.
 The research points us towards two conclusions:

 Younger people usually consider themselves immune to low testosterone levels.
 Men of any age can have low T-levels, especially if they have encountered damage to their testes or pituitary gland in the past.
-Type-2 diabetes, obesity, sleep apnea are also known to be the causes for low testosterone levels in men.
+Type-2 diabetes, obesity, sleep apnea are also known to be the causes for low testosterone levels in men, which can affect you regardless of age.

 But how do you know if you are encountering low testosterone levels?
 Some of the most common symptoms include: